 - For the first time in my life I decided to go on a diet.
 And that was the beginning of my eating disorder...(read the full story here, here and here)

 In short, the medication f***cked me up royally.
 I'm not a doctor, I don't know your case.
 I do know, however, that for me, it was the worst decision of my life and it the one and only thing I truly regret in life.

-I have spoken to people who took Roaccutane in the 80’s (back then it was prescribed at a much higher dosage) and they still suffer from the side effects today.
-Acne isn’t worthy of putting your body under this much distress.
+I have spoken to people who took Roaccutane in the 80's (back then it was prescribed at a much higher dosage) and they still suffer from the side effects today.
+Acne isn't worthy of putting your body under this much distress.
 Did you know Roaccutane was originally introduced as a cancer drug?
 Go figure.
-There’s a reason why you’re not allowed to get pregnant while taking Roaccutane, because there’s pretty much a 100% chance of a child being born disabled if the mother is on Roaccutane!
+There's a reason why you're not allowed to get pregnant while taking Roaccutane; because there's such a high chance of a child being born disabled if the mother is on Roaccutane.

 Don't take a chance with Roaccutane, it's just not worth it!

 I know, I know, in most cases Roaccutane successfully rids acne and most people don't have severe or lasting side effects, but honestly, it's not worth taking the risk.
 Don't.
 Gamble.
 With.
 Your.
 Health.